 The zone change application proposes to rezone the subject lands from 'Active Open Space (OS2)' to 'Special Residential Zone 4 (R4-22)'.
-The proposed zoning will facilitate a high density residential development with a minimum of 150 dwelling units, a minimum interior western side yard width of 11 metres, a minimum rear yard depth of 14 m (adjacent to Highway 401), a minimum parking standard of 1.25 spaces per dwelling unit plus required visitor parking for apartment dwellings, a maximum height of 22 storeys, and additional dwelling types not typically permitted in the R4 Zone (multiple-attached dwellings and street row dwellings).
+The proposed zoning will facilitate a high density residential development with a minimum of 150 dwelling units, a minimum interior western side yard width of 11 metres, a minimum rear yard depth of 14 m (adjacent to Highway 401), a minimum parking standard of 1.25 spaces per dwelling unit plus required visitor parking for apartment dwellings, a maximum height of 22 storeys, and additional dwelling types not typically permitted in the R4 Zone (multiple-attached dwellings and street row dwellings), and include a day nursery and limited commercial uses as additional permitted uses.